 "I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented."

 This quote articulates Elie Wiesel's commitment to speaking out against injustice and oppression.
-He argues that neutrality is not an option in the face of suffering; we must always take sides with the victims.
-Silence only emboldens the oppressors and allows them to continue their atrocities.
-This quote serves as a call to action, urging individuals to stand up against injustice and to be a voice for the voiceless.
+And he argues that neutrality is not an option in the face of suffering; we must always take sides with the victims.
+Even so, silence only emboldens the oppressors and allows them to continue their atrocities.
+Consider this: this quote serves as a call to action, urging individuals to stand up against injustice and to be a voice for the voiceless.
 It reflects Wiesel's belief that remembering the Holocaust is not enough; we must also learn from it and work to prevent future genocides.

 -